 Stocks Order Routing and Execution Quality

-Here are details that shed light on how we execute your orders and our commitment to ensuring a fair order routing system.
+Here’s how we route your orders and ensure a fair order routing system.

-We send orders to a number of market makers, including Citadel, Two Sigma, Wolverine, and Virtu.
-Consistent with SEC Rule 606, we disclose these market makers and other information here.
+Consistent with SEC Rule 606, we disclose these market makers and other relevant information here.

 What is the execution quality for orders on Robinhood?

 When measured at the time of marketability, the majority of our customers’ orders get executed at the NBBO or better.
 For example, in the third quarter of 2019, 98.3% of our customers’ market orders for S&P 500 stock were executed at the NBBO or better, with an execution speed of 0.11 seconds from routing to execution (for orders during market hours under 2,000 shares; excludes orders in locked, halted, or crossed markets).

 What is spread?

 Spread is the difference between the highest price to buy the equity (bid) and the lowest price to sell the equity (ask).
 Spread is determined by the national best bid and offer (NBBO) published spread.